Chondria/SiB/docs/using-generic-type-in-custom-data.md

 #[pallet::without_storage_info]
 pub struct Pallet<T>(_);
 ```
+This will allow you to manually check and restrict a vector's maximum capacity.

 An alternative fix would be replacing `Vec<u8>` with `BoundedVec<u8>`.
 Using `BoundedVec<u8>` allows parity SCALE codec to decode the length of the vector.

+Ensure you use regular `vec` to accept extrinsic parameters.

 2. trait bound `TypeInfo` is not satisfied; `TypeInfo` is not implemented for `custom_struct`.